 For instance, this weekend we’re fixing our bathroom after a leaky pipe flooded it.
 This isn’t an area I’m at all experienced in, but I’m enjoying the challenge of it.
 It’s something new, an opportunity to get better at a skill I’m not familiar with.
 While growing this skill, I’ll be able to use it later and save money.
 If it proves to be something I don’t enjoy though, I can always hire someone to do it.
 I’ll never know if I don’t try though.

 Stoicism talks a good deal about having a “philosophy of life” — a way of living that is true to yourself.
+I have a personal mission I’ve written for myself in this sense.
 The minimalism and mindfulness sides make up part of this philosophy for me, but the financial independence side is the supporting structure for how it works in practice.